Amarna letters

 and school texts), of which 358 have been published by the Norwegian Assyriologist Jørgen Alexander Knudtzon in his work, Die El-Amarna-Tafeln, which came out in two volumes (1907 and 1915) and remains the standard edition to this day.
 The texts of the remaining 24 complete or fragmentary tablets excavated since Knudtzon have also been made available.
 Only 26 of the known tablets and fragments were found in their archaeological context, Building Q42.21.

 The Amarna letters are of great significance for biblical studies as well as Semitic linguistics because they shed light on the culture and language of the Canaanite peoples in this time period.
-Though most are written in Akkadian, the Akkadian of the letters is heavily colored by the mother tongue of their writers, who probably spoke an early form of Proto-Canaanite, the language(s) which would later evolve into the daughter languages of Hebrew and Phoenician.
+Though most are written in Akkadian, the Akkadian of the letters is heavily colored by the mother tongue of their writers, who probably spoke an early form of Proto-Canaanite, the language(s) which would later evolve into the mother languages of Hebrew and Phoenician.
 These "Canaanisms" provide valuable insights into the proto-stage of those languages several centuries prior to their first actual manifestation.